-The Pro Bono Committee works closely with the Free Representation Unit (“FRU”), the Bar Pro Bono Unit (“BPBU”) and LawWorks on many of these projects.
+The Pro Bono Committee works closely with the Free Representation Unit (“FRU”), Advocate (the new name of the Bar Pro Bono Unit) and LawWorks on many of these projects.

 ELIPS: assistance to unrepresented litigants in Tribunal

 The ELA Pro Bono Committee has set up the Employment Tribunal Litigant in Person Support Scheme (ELIPS) to assist unrepresented litigants in Tribunal.
 It is similar to other schemes already successfully operated in the High Court and family court.
-The ELIPS scheme has the support of the Judges at the Employment Tribunals, and is being run in collaboration with the Bar Pro Bono Unit, LawWorks (the Solicitors Pro Bono Group) and the Free Representation Unit.
+The ELIPS scheme has the support of the Judges at the Employment Tribunals, and is being run in collaboration with Advocate (the new name of the Bar Pro Bono Unit), LawWorks (the Solicitors Pro Bono Group) and the Free Representation Unit.
 Find out more below.

 Pro bono assistance for NGOs and social enterprises